SnoozeHub/snoozehub-backend/README.md

 1. Place 'mailgun-sending-key.key' file in secrets folder
 2. Open The folder in vscode
 3. Using remote container extension, select reopen in container
+4. Install reccomended tools
-4. Develop or go to [localhost:8081](localhost:8081) to manage the database
+5. Develop or go to [localhost:8081](localhost:8081) to manage the database
 # How to use for production
 TODO